History

 In 1996 another perpetual trophy was initiated, named the “Terry Hampton Shield.”
 This honours one of the long serving administrators of the competition, and is presented to the finalist of the Cup.

 After taking over the girls’ competition in 2000, the Executive committee renamed it the Bill Turner Trophy.
 The losing Finalist is awarded another perpetual trophy, the “Lindsay Hewison Shield.”
-Lindsay is another teacher, who has been oustanding in school and youth football.
+Lindsay is another teacher, who has been outstanding in school and youth football.
 Lindsay is the current president of the Executive Committee that runs the Bill Turner Cup and Trophy.

 History Of The Bill Turner Trophy.